stephencweiss/stephencharlesweiss.com/content/blog/2019-06-03/storybook-and-static-images.md

 tags: ['storybook', 'javascript', 'webpack', 'config', 'static images']
 ---

 [Storybook supports static files](https://storybook.js.org/docs/configurations/default-config/#image-and-static-file-support), like images.
-But it wasn’t working for me.
+But it wasn't working for me.

 In fact, the way to make a story with a static file is really straightforward.
 From the docs: